-There will be two Multi-channel displays for 4, 5 or 6 (derived) channels.
+There will be two Multi-channel displays for 4, 5 or 6 channels and three displays for 7, 8 or 9 channels.
 If all three channels in a display are turned OFF (see section 4 - channel function), that display will not appear.